Return to site

 Like 2019.
 Probably his best ever year in the history of Gaultstats.
 There's a history to Gaultstats?
 Again, including antepost, he tipped 41 horses over the 4 days.
 Glory days with antepost 25/1 Espoir D'Allen, City Island 33s, Topofthegame 8s, Aso ew Ryanair 33s, Ch'tibello 12/1, Anibale Fly 50s ew GC and Early Doors.
 Made at a profit of over 60pts level stakes on the week.
 Good luck to him.
 It's never easy.

-BIG RACE TRENDS - My nemesis, Kevin Morley, (still a picture of a child.
-He must be older than that?)
-Had one of his better weeks Eight winners over the four days and didn't shy away from the shorties.
-His highlights would have been, Chianti Classico, Corbetts Cross, Gentleman de Mee and Grey Dawning.
-Its not easy when you are restricted to one in bold type.
-Good luck to him.
-He tipped better than I did.
-I love his grids.
-Lots of info.
-And a gentleman.
+BIG RACE TRENDS - My nemesis, Kevin Morley, Had an ok week.
+Six winners over the four days and didn't shy away from the shorties.
+His highlights would have been, Jango Baie, Rock My Way and Bambino Fever.
+Three winners on Tuesday.
+Not easy when you are restricted to one in bold type.

 The rules don't change.
 Click on oddschecker.com at 6pm the instant after the Pricewise selections are released online and you can watch the prices shrink.
 All bookies shrink prices if they think they are about to be knocked over.
 Segal selections tend to be well punted Day 1.
 The longer he goes without a winner, the less frantic it becomes.
 Also, they will be cut in the morning but both Kealy and Segal selections sometimes drift in the afternoon, especially on the exchanges.

 Paul Ferguson has not scrimped with detail in the Weatherby's Festival Guide which is 'The Original.'
 There are some cracking stats from a very professional production.
 Also very supportive of Gstats, Rory Delargy provides excellent thoughts with his Bankers and Bust section.
 He's a busy man now, is our Rory.
 With the Weatherbys Guide you also get Aintree cover and plenty of Grand National detail.
 Well worth the £16.
 As is the Jumpers To Follow produced by Paul at the start of each NH season.
-Half a book of stats in there which this season identifed Joyeuse in the WH Hurdle amongst other decent priced handicap winners.
+Half a book of stats in there covering a lot of the major NH Handicaps before Cheltenham.
+Pointed me in the early direction of Tutti Quanti in the big WH Hurdle Newbury

-IN THE KNOW - Ross Brierley loves a stat and will sprinkle some of mine of their preview shows, He's a good guy..
-Mr Segal is not a fan.
+IN THE KNOW - Ross Brierley loves a stat and will sprinkle some of mine of their preview shows, He's a good guy.
+Mr Segal is not a fan of stats.
 Never mind, it's just fun.

 At € 6.99 I must mention the Irish Field Cheltenham Festival Guide.
 Out about a fortnight before the Weatherbys one, it concentrates on great interviews.
 Contributions from Matt Tombs, Kevin Blake, Simon Rowlands and even me in the past!
-Felt very honoured.
 Support it, it's value.

 KEVIN BLAKE is employed by Attheraces, ITV and Betfair and has become a extremely well known and very influential voice in GB and Irish Racing.
 He is a noted breeder and Joseph O'Brien's race planner.
 Shrewd and worth listening to, if only as a gauge to the response of irish trained handicap marks in the Festival.
 When Kevin talks, people listen.
 In the 2021 Festival Kevin hit a nice jackpot with tipping a Thursday treble on ITV's Morning Show.
 Mrs Milner/The Shunter/Mount Ida.
 Paid well.
 Some say he has hardly tipped a winner since.
 Kevin also makes very imformed comment on ATR.